afgodwin/ENGRI1120-Fall-2024/chapter-1-dir/energy-balances.md

 The open enthalpy balance described in {prf:ref}`defn-cont-open-energy-balance` is one of the main tools we use to design the operation of the [Rankine Cycle](https://en.wikipedia.org/wiki/Rankine_cycle), which is used for power generation, and the [vapor-compression refrigeration cycle](https://en.wikipedia.org/wiki/Vapor-compression_refrigeration) which is used for cooling.

-However, before considering the power generation and cooling cycles, let's look at the closed case, i.e., there is no transfer of energy (or mass) because of streams.

 (content:references:first-law-thermo)=
 ## First Law of Thermodynamics
+Before considering the power generation and cooling cycles, let's look at the closed case, i.e., there is no transfer of energy (or mass) because of streams.
 The closed form of the energy balance (where we assume negligible kinetic and potential energy changes) can be derived starting from {prf:ref}`defn-cont-open-energy-balance`.

 First, in a closed system there is no mass transport across the system boundary i.e., no inflow or outlflow streams ($\dot{m}_{s} = 0$).
 Next, the total mass $m$ inside a closed system is constant.
 Lastly, let's treat the time derivatives as infinitesimals; thus, we can multiply both sides of open energy balance by $dt$.
 Putting all these ideas together gives the closed energy balances, also called the First Law of Thermodynamics: